Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 - Ability to write and run introductory Python programs
 - Visual Studio Code, a Python extension, and Jupyter Notebook installed
 - AI libraries installed

+## Summary

+In this module, you learned how to import data and images and how computers read images.
+You also learned how to get a set of data ready to train an AI model by cleaning and separating it into training and testing groups.
+In the last unit, we used Python code to show the images in our data set.